 What is a disc herniation?

 The bones in the spine are separated by discs that allow the spine to move and absorb forces born by the spine.
-The disc is like a jelly doughnut with a tough outer shell (the anulus).
+The disc is like a jelly doughnut with a tough outer shell (the annulus).
 If the disc ruptures, then the jelly (the nucleus) can move through the rupture and press on the nerve that goes to the leg.
 This is why patients with herniated discs often have leg pain.

 How is it treated?

-Why ozone?
+Why Triojection®?

-Outside the United States, some physicians have injected ozone gas directly into the herniated disc with good results.
-The gas fills the disc and then bubbles out through the herniation.
-The gas has a chemical reaction with the nucleus and appears to cause the herniation to shrink.
-This relieves leg pain because the pressure on the nerve goes away as the herniation becomes smaller.
+Outside the United States, physicians have injected ozone gas directly into the herniated disc with good results.
+The gas fills the disc and then infiltrates out through the herniation.
+Research indicates that this procedure is capable of shrinking the size of the disc herniation to relieve pressure and also reduce inflammation.
+The literature suggests the treatment can have a lasting effect with a single injection.

 We would like your input.